roaminggamer/AutoLan-IPv6/README.md

 In short, AutoLan was developed for an earlier version of Lua Sockets (2.0) and when LuaSockets 3.0 came out, it stopped working.

 Several experts worked on this and came up w/ solutions to the issue.
-Those solutoins are provided here for future reference and posterity.
+Those solutions are provided here for future reference and posterity.

 * modules/ - Folder containing 'modified' server and client modules from AutoLan that should be (at least partially) fixed to work on ipv4 and ipv6.
 * pong demo/ - Modified version of scottrules44 changes (by RoamingGamer) to work equally on Corona versions before and after 2016.2833.
 (Auto-senses socket2 versus socket3)